Harmanpreet Singh: Senior career

-2015
+Senior team debut (2015)

-Harmanpreet Singh received his maiden call-up for senior team in April 2015 when he was selected for the 3 match bilateral series against Japan.
-But he was dropped from the team for next tournament which was the 2014–15 Men's FIH Hockey World League Semifinals.
+Singh received his maiden call-up for senior team in April 2015 when he was selected for the 3-match series against Japan.
+But he was dropped from the team for the next tournament which was the 2014–15 Men's World League Semifinals.

-2016
+Highs and lows (2016)

 Singh returned to the team for 2016 Sultan Azlan Shah Cup.
-He scored his 1st ever goal for national team against the Japanese team which helped his team win the match 2–1.
+He scored his 1st ever goal for national team against the Japanese team which helped the team win the match 2–1.
 He then scored one goal in the match against Canada which was won by his team 3–1.
-He scored only 2 goals in the tournament.
-His team had a crushing defeat to Australia in the final 4–0.
+He scored 2 goals in the tournament.
+The national team faced a crushing defeat to Australia in the final 4–0.

-Harmanpreet was then retained in the squad for 2016 Men's Hockey Champions Trophy.
-In the 1st match against Germany, scored a goal in the 32nd minute but the match ended in a 3–3 draw and in the next match against Great Britain he scored a goal in the 34th minute which helped his team win the match 2–1.
+Singh was retained in the squad for 2016 Champions Trophy.
+In the 1st match against Germany, he scored a goal in the 32nd minute but the match ended in a 3–3 draw and in the next match against Great Britain he scored a goal in the 34th minute which helped his team win the match 2–1.
 The final against Australia ended in a 0–0 draw.
-In the penalty shootout only Harmanpreet managed to score.
+In the penalty shootout only Singh managed to score.
 His team lost the final in 3–1 on penalties.
 Singh scored 2 goals in the tournament and won the Young Player of the Tournament award.